 Children and young people, who learn with SEND, have entitlements throughout their statutory education.
+We recommend improved access and increased opportunities in drama and theatre education in which barriers for children in low-income families, as well as children with SEND, are removed.

-They are entitled to an education in which:
+All vulnerable learners are entitled to an education in which:

-- Teachers have allocated responsibility for Drama; - Teachers can access specialist, relevant, professional development throughout their careers; - Teachers have access to associations and networks of likeminded practitioners; - A play-based Drama curriculum that encourages learners to pretend within a fiction with agency for creativity and decision-making; - Teachers and support staff engage with pupils in an exploratory process, characterised by imaginary worlds, including sensory pathways to understanding; - SEND Teacher training courses are established which are specifically designed.
+- Teachers can access specialist, relevant, professional development throughout their careers; - Teachers have access to associations and networks of like-minded practitioners; - Theatre practitioners regularly visit and work in SEND schools; - The multiple practices associated with applied drama and theatre are promoted in SEND and alternative contexts, including drama therapy; - A play-based Drama curriculum encourages learners to pretend within fictional contexts that offer safety, creativity and opportunities for decision-making; - Teachers and support staff engage with pupils in an exploratory process, characterised by imaginary worlds, including sensory pathways to understanding; - Qualifying teacher training courses that are designed according to identified SEND needs.